Human Spaceflights

 Flight

-Launch from Baikonur; landing 200 km southeast of Karaganda.
+Launch from the Baikonur Cosmodrome and landing 200 km southeast of Karaganda.

-Rendezvous-flight with Vostok 4; both spacecrafts came close to 5 km (visibility), although the Vostok-capsules had no maneuvering capability.
+This mission was a rendezvous flight with Vostok 4.
+Both spacecrafts came close to 6.5 km (visibility), although the Vostok capsules had no maneuvering capability.
 They quickly drifted apart.
-Vostok 3 also conducted several scientific observations and further improvement of the space ship systems, communications (spaceship-ground-control and spaceship-to spaceship), guidance and landing.
-There were no problems with his spacesuit, there was only a minor problem with the Tral telemetry system.
+Vostok 3 also conducted several scientific observations and further improvement of the space ship systems, communications (spaceship ground control and spaceship to spaceship), guidance and landing.
+There were no problems with his spacesuit, but there was only a minor problem with the Tral telemetry system.

-A final "first" for Vostok 3 was Nikolayev's taking of colour movie footage of the Earth from orbit and from the cabin interior.
+A final "first" for Vostok 3 was Andriyan Nikolayev's taking of color movie footage of the Earth from orbit and from the cabin interior.

 ©